Azmahds/rshell/README.md

                child exited successfully and 0 if parent has to wait for child to terminate.
                (syntax = `pid_t waitpid(child_pid &status, options)`)

    One of the ways we tested connectors was by inputing only one command and adding a `||` or a `&& `but with no input after.
 This resulted in the terminal asking for another command to be inserted before it actually ran the input.
-We also tried inputing `echo Hello &&
+We also tried inputing `echo
-   World` which we wanted to output "Hello && World" but instead outputted "Hello" and then an error message saying that the World command was not found.
-To get the result that we wanted we needed to do `echo "Hello && World"`
+   Hello && World` which we wanted to output "Hello && World" but instead outputted "Hello" and then an error message saying that the
+   World command was not found.
+To get the result that we wanted we needed to do `echo "Hello && World"`.
+We also tested the command
+   `echo Hello && echo World || echo Good && echo Morning` which prints "Hello\nWorld\nMorning".

    ## DEVELOPMENT AND TESTING ROADMAP
    First we plan on creating the CMD class which will be our pure virtual base class.